Gieneq/Audio-Spectrum-Display/schematics/README.md

 # Signal preparation

-Audio signal source can be delivered from both micro
+Audio signal source can be delivered from both microphone or audio jack:

 |Block schematic of Audio Spectrum Display V1.0 |
 |:-:|
 |<img src="spectrum_display_HSVFFT_V1_vis.png" alt="immm" width="500">|

 Output signal from microphone can by switched by plugging 3.5mm audio jack to 5 pin socket with mechanical switch.
-So both signals from microphone and audio jack should be similiar, but only microphone signal can be modified due to plug switching.
+So both signals from microphone and audio jack should be similar.
+Only way to make those signals l

 |Parameter|Microphone MAX9814|Audio Jack|
 |:-|:-:|:-:|